mohammadjr7/the-unix-workbench/docs/03-Command-Line-Basics.md

 ## todo.txt
 ```

-Let's create a new directory to store some code files we am going to write
+Let's create a new directory to store some code files we are going to write
 later.
 We can use `mkdir` to create a new directory called `Code`: